YamenAjjour/same-stance-challenge.github.io/README.md

 # same-stance-challenge.github.io
-A simple website for the Same Stance Classification challenge
+A website for the Same Stance Classification challenge